imatix/gsl/README.md

 **Navigating Children**

-Just as the period ('.') accesses an attribute of a structure, the member ('-&gt;') construct accesses a child.
+Just as the period ('.') accesses an attribute of a structure, the member ('->') construct accesses a child.
 For instance

-    global.parent-&gt;child
+    global.parent->child

 accesses the (first) child called 'child' of the structure referred to by the attribute 'parent' of the global scope.

 A more sophisticated version of this structure exists:

-    global.parent-&gt; child (value = "2")
+    global.parent-> child (value = "2")

 accesses the (first) child called 'child' for which the condition 'value = "2"' is TRUE.